ryandelonhull/1UP-Videogame-Database/readme.md

 ## User Stories

-As a gamer...
+As a gamer this app lets me find any game i could think of and share it with my friends!

-As a parent...
+As a parent this app lets me stay up to date with what games my children are playing while on their game consoles.

-As a student...
+As a student

 ## Table of Contents